What Does Training for Reigning Mean?

 10 The New Testament does not use the phrases “the return of Christ” or “second coming of Christ”; rather it refers simply and powerfully to His “coming,” a Greek word (parousia) used to describe the official coming of a king whose arrival would be permanent and whose impact would be lasting.
 Think about that for a moment.
 The coming of Christ refers to the arrival of the King whose occupation will be permanent and lasting.

 11 Of course, much debate (and too many disputes) arises around how much we can actually accomplish before His return.
 This, in my opinion, is not as important as some make it out to be (although I value the varied opinions around this issue).
 When in fact Jesus chooses to interrupt us in His parousia is His prerogative; that He finds us obedient to what He told us to do is ours (Matthew 24:36-51).
 If we allow arguments to arise over when He is going to come in our scripted time-lines, then we’ve lost the plot and may miss the point badly.
-Let’s rather – in a spirit of faith and the hope His return stirs – abandon ourselves to doing all we can with the resources He freely gives, knowing that when He does choose to interrupt us, so to speak, we will together rejoice with wide-eyed wonder and indescribable joy; we won’t stop for even a millisecond to fuss over who was more right than the next.
+In a spirit of faith and the hope His return stirs, let’s throw ourselves into doing all we can with the resources He freely gives, knowing that when He does choose to interrupt us, so to speak, we will together rejoice with wide-eyed wonder and indescribable joy; we won’t stop for even a millisecond to fuss over who was more right than the next.
 (And while there are many valid theories that one can hold to with integrity, I still think we’re all in for a surprise).

 12 There is actually so much to unpack from this passage and verse 5 in particular: “Is it so, that there is not a wise man among you, not even one, who will be able to judge between his brethren?”
 For the sake of space, I make just two brief comments.
-Firstly, I see in this statement a rebuke against the parent-elders in their midst – you’ll notice the phrase, “among you”, is used consistently in reference to elders (Acts 20:28; 1 Peter 5:2).
-It is interesting that Paul does not address the leaders directly; rather he pokes at the conscience of the spiritual community – they are all responsible as a Kingdom family, a “brotherhood”.
+Firstly, I see in this statement a rebuke against the parent-elders in their midst.
+You’ll notice the phrase, “among you”, is used consistently in reference to elders (Acts 20:28; 1 Peter 5:2).
+It is interesting that Paul does not address the leaders directly; rather he pokes at the conscience of the spiritual community—they are all responsible as a Kingdom family.
 His implied rebuked thus has even greater clout than if he just wrote to the parent-elders.

 Secondly, notice again that Paul urges them to govern “between” one another, not “over” one another.
-We are to govern “with” and when necessary “between” one another, “over” the demonic forces that seek to resist God’s will – but not “over” one another.
+We are to govern “with” and when necessary “between” one another, “over” the demonic forces that seek to resist God’s will—but never “over” one another.

-15 And yes, I fully appreciate that there are many times when we have to agree to disagree, or recognise a season has come to an end – and even times when we have to bless each other as we agree to walk separate paths.
-I’m very grateful for Luke’s honesty in including Paul and Barnabas’ dispute – Luke holds no punches: “Barnabas was determined” to take Mark; “Paul insisted” that they shouldn’t … and with a lot of ego in the mix … “the contention became so sharp” (Acts 15:39) – having walked through similar situations with others before.
-It seems to me – and I admit that I am guilty of idealism – that Paul made up with Barnabas and Mark (Colossians 4:10) and, in fact, the result of their dispute was the launch of two fruitful apostolic teams.
-I have similarly seen God work amazingly through our situations when we amicably agreed to walk different paths with others – in both blessing each other in departing and respecting each other afterwards too (this second commitment is usually the more difficult one).
+14 And yes, I fully appreciate that there are many times when we have to agree to disagree, or recognise a season has come to an end—and even times when we have to bless each other as we agree to walk separate paths.
+I’m very grateful for Luke’s honesty in including Paul and Barnabas’ dispute in Acts.
+In fact, he holds no punches: “Barnabas was determined” to take Mark; “Paul insisted” that they shouldn’t … and with a lot of ego in the mix … “the contention became so sharp” (Acts 15:39).
+This passage has brought me great comfort having walked through similar situations with others before.
+It seems to me that Paul made up with Barnabas and Mark (Colossians 4:10) and, in fact, the result of their dispute was the launch of two fruitful apostolic teams.
+I have similarly seen God work amazingly through our situations when we amicably agreed to walk different paths with others—in both blessing each other in departing and respecting each other afterwards too (this second commitment is usually the more difficult one).

 The point I’m making is that too many don’t even try to work it through and if they do try, it often ends in bitterness and finger-pointing.